Agendas - 2014

 Ronnie was elected to serve his first term as County Commissioner on November 4, 2014.

 Larry Yoder and his wife Hazel live in the Taylorsville community.
 Larry has a son, Alex (A.Y.)
 Yoder and wife Stephanie; a stepson, Alex Godwin; and a stepdaughter, Julia Vaughan and husband Brian.
 Grandchildren include Ava & Jackson Yoder and Rachel & Michael Vaughan.

 Larry is a member of First Baptist Church where he has served in the past as Sunday School Director and deacon.
 He has served as a member of the Taylorsville Fire Department, past president of the YMCA Management Council, past president of the Taylorsville Lion’s Club, past president of the Taylorsville Jaycees, past president of the Alexander Central Cougar Club and the Alexander Central Advisory Committee.
 He is a member and past president of the Brushy Mountain Shrine Club, former chairman of the Alexander County Recreation Committee, and the current Vice-Chair of the Western Piedmont Council of Governments.

 Larry graduated from Lincolnton High School and attended Western Carolina University, Gaston College, and Catawba Valley Community College.

-Larry was elected to his first 4-year term of the Alexander County Board of Commissioners on November 2, 2004 and served as Chairman during that term in 2006 and 2008.
-On November 4, 2009 he was re-elected to serve another 4 years.
-Since that time he has held the position of Chairman in 2010 and will be Vice-Chairman in 2013.
+Larry was elected to his first 4-year term on the Alexander County Board of Commissioners on November 2, 2004.
+He was re-elected in 2008 and again in 2012.

 County Manager & Clerk to the Board